Skip to main content

 Cap Rate and NOI Relationship in CRE: A Due Diligence Guide

 A 200 basis point cap rate compression story gets written every quarter.
-But the NOI story — how CAM under-recovery systematically understates the numerator — gets less attention, even though fixing it is actually in your control.
+The NOI story gets less attention.
+CAM under-recovery systematically understates the numerator, and fixing it is in your control.

 Read Post